sdv-dev/SDGym/readme.md

 ## Benchmark Framework

 - Preprocess and get clean synthetic and real data sets.
-All code should goto `sdata_maker` and `rdata_maker`.
+All code should goto `synthetic_data_benchmark /sdata_maker` and `synthetic_data_benchmark/rdata_maker`.
 (Once done, everything will be uploaded to S3, so that data are fixed for future use.
-- `synthesizer/` contains several baseline synthesizers.
+- `synthetic_data_benchmark/synthesizer/` contains several baseline synthesizers.
 Each synthesizer can be easily excuted on one or more datasets multiple times by
-	-`> python3 synthesizer/xxx_synthesizer.py --repeat 3 [dataset1, dataset2, ...]`
+	-`> python3 -m synthetic_data_benchmark.synthesizer.xxx_synthesizer --repeat 3 [dataset1, dataset2, ...]`
 	- Excution results are stored in `output/` as several npz files.
 Each one is one version of synthetic data.
 - Evaluators
-	- `evaluator/evaluate.py` evaluates the output of one synthesizer on all datasets and store in a json file.
+	- `synthetic_data_benchmark/evaluator/evaluate.py` evaluates the output of one synthesizer on all datasets and store in a json file.
-		- `> python3 evaluator/evaluate.py --synthetic output/XxxSynthesizer`
+		- `> python3 -m synthetic_data_benchmark.evaluator.evaluate output/XxxSynthesizer`
 		- Results are stored as json file in `output/__result__`.
-	- `evaluator/evaluate.py` generates the summary of results in `output/__result__`.
+	- `synthetic_data_benchmark/evaluator/summary.py` generates the summary of results in `output/__result__`.
 		- `> python3 evaluator/summary.py`
-		- Outputs are stored as pdfs in `output/__summary__`.
+		- Outputs are stored as images and tables in `output/__summary__`.

 ## Summary Examples